 Is Aquamin Best For Bones?

 Aquamin, derived from red algae, will appeal to many who are looking for a plant-based natural multi-mineral supplement.
 While the supplement has clinical research, I wish there were a few more human studies.
 The studies showing less arthritis pain and stiffness are interesting.
 How well it works may depend on how bad your arthritis is.
-If you're taking it for osteoporosis remember, it may take at least a year before improvments in bone density are observed.
+If you're taking it for osteoporosis remember, it may take at least a year before improvements in bone density are observed.